JavaScript

 JavaScript is one of the core technologies used by the World Wide Web.
 98% of all websites use JavaScript.
 Websites can now use the provided DUELink JavaScript library to access the physical world.

 Here is a website demo to demonstrate how JavaScript can control actuators and read sensors: demo.duelink.com.
-It is covered in the Getting Started page.

 Note that JavaScript will be executed on one of the supported hardware options, which is tethered to DUELink modules.
 JavaScript does not run on the module itself!